Maciejlys/Github-stats/README.md

 - amount of public repos
 - amount of followers
 - amount of people followed
-- gists
+- amount of gists
-- basic informations about users and
+- basic informations about users
 - list of all followers
 - chart of primary languages from 100 public repos
 - chart of top 5 starred languages